 On a mid-March afternoon in Jerusalem, there is not a cloud in the sky.
 Birds twitter incessantly, their songs overlapping and responding to one another, from tree to tree along the terraces of BYU’s Jerusalem Center for Near Eastern Studies.
 The chipped limestone of the walls and pavement is bright enough to make you squint.
 On every terrace, recently pruned rosebushes are leafing out in soil fed by the black lines of drip irrigation hoses.
 The sun casts sharp shadows behind white plastic chairs and cedar posts.
 From the street below, you hear the strident horns of passing traffic.
 Sometimes children’s voices rise from the property just east of the center, where local Palestinians have made a dirt soccer field.

 Every student apartment in the Jerusalem Center has a terrace balcony that faces southwest toward the Old City.
 In good weather students come out to read scriptures, to write in their journals, to hear the calls to prayer or the church bells that ring at certain hours, to watch the sun rise or set.
-At sunset the city seems to hold the jerusalem 2golden haze of last light as long as possible before fading to a silhouette on the western skyline.
+At sunset the city seems to hold the golden haze of last light as long as possible before fading to a silhouette on the western skyline.
 “I really enjoy watching the sun set over Jerusalem every night,” says Justin B. Top, a BYU student who spent winter semester 1999 in Jerusalem.
 “I try not to miss it.”

 Long after they return home, students remember that view.
 From the Arab village around the center to the gleaming roof of the Dome of the Rock mosque across the Kidron Valley, Jerusalem seen from that angle imprints itself indelibly on the memory.
 Center director R. J. Snow says, “I can’t look out my window without having a spiritual experience.”